mactul/powermake/documentation.md

 Set this to 1 to disable multithreading.

-This can be overwritten by the command-line.
+This can be overwritten by the command-line with the `-j` option.

 ##### compile_commands_dir